18 Beautiful Greek Islands for Every Kind of Traveler

 • Book now: Kókkini Porta Rossa

 The capital of the Dodecanese, this island ranks among its largest and has the most historical swagger.
-Rhodes (“Ro-dos”) spans Europe and the East and blends the two in a glorious jumble.
+Rhodes spans Europe and the East and blends the two in a glorious jumble.
 Wander the medieval city of Rhodes Town, fortified by the Knights of St. John of Jerusalem.
 Now a UNESCO World Heritage site, it mixes palaces, synagogues, Byzantine churches, Roman ruins, and Ottoman mosques with one of the world’s most staggering ensembles of Gothic architecture.
 Then head south to postcard-perfect Lindos, where white houses climb from a turquoise bay towards an ancient acropolis.
-While this time-traveling mélange tends to be the main draw, Rhodes also has a buzzy party scene and excellent scuba descents among its underwater caves, ancient artifacts, and WWII shipwrecks.
+While this time-traveling mélange tends to be the main draw, Rhodes also has a buzzy party scene and excellent scuba diving among its underwater caves, ancient artifacts, and WWII shipwrecks.

-Santorini
+17. Santorini

-• Highlights: cuisine, hiking, ruins, scenery, winetasting, white-washed architecture
+• Highlights: cuisine, hiking, ruins, scenery, wine tasting, white-washed architecture

 • Book now: Canaves Oia Santorini

 Azure domes and white-washed walls cling to a crescent of sheer, rust-red volcanic cliffs.
 The star of the Cyclades occupies the remaining quarter of an ancient crater, blasted apart by the most powerful eruption in human history and then breached by the turquoise sea.
-In its depths are Minoan ruins, which romantics—including Plato—claim were part of Atlantis.
+In its depths are Minoan ruins, which romantics—including Plato—claimed were part of Atlantis.
 Today the island is better known for romantic sunsets and schooner trips to islands in the still-simmering caldera.
 Toast it all with the bright local white wine, assyrtiko, which has hints of flint, lemon, and passion fruit.

-Skiathos
+18. Skiathos

 • Highlights: beaches, churches, hiking, scenery, monasteries